 Serve over pasta, maybe with some mozzarella cheese.

-Mix chipotle chili powder, cumin, crushed garlic, and salt into the oil.
+Mix chipotle or regular chili powder, cumin, and salt into the oil.
 Also add cayenne pepper if you like.
 You might want to roast some bell peppers and/or onions along with the tomatoes.

 Add to burritos or tacos, or puree with beans and serve as a chip dip.